Bloomfire Responsive Design

 Bloomfire’s first user conference in Austin, Texas offered us an opportunity to conduct usability testing on the new responsive design with customers.
 We used GoToMeeting to both stream the user’s voice and screen live to our team members in the office and record the session for later reference.

-I proposed we try first click testing with participants who were not customers to serve as proxies for first time users.
+I proposed we try first click testing.
 First click testing gauges how easy it is to complete a given task by showing users a design and asking where they would click to perform a task.
-The objective of these tests was not to choose the final design direction, but simply to choose the next direction to try.
+The objective of these tests was not to choose the final design direction, but simply to choose the next design direction to code for another round of moderated usability tests.
 We could test more options, get usability feedback faster, and get results more economically than we could through coding each option.

 This “Let’s mock it up and test it!” approach allowed more team members to contribute design solutions and see the results.
-Optimal Workshop gave us heat mapped data on which part of a mocked up homepage users clicked on to start a search and how long it took them to decide where to click.
+It was fast and easy for me to recruit participants who were not customers to serve as proxies for first time, non-”power users.”
+Optimal Workshop gave me heat mapped data on which part of a mocked up homepage users clicked on to start a search and how long it took them to decide where to click.
 Out of several options we selected the one that had both the highest success rate and the shortest time to discovery.

 Usable Designs “Just Work”